n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 14 - Advent of Cyber 2021.md

 ![Landing Page](AoC-2021_Photos/Day_14/01_AoC_Day_14_01-02-22-Landing.png)

 From here, with nothing else visible on the page, enumeration is the next logical step.
 For locating hidden directories on websites, we can use [dirbuster](../../../../Tools,%20Binaries,%20and%20Programs/Information%20Gathering/Web%20Applications/dirbuster.md) via the `dirb` command and use a basic word list.
-I am using one of the many built in *Kali* word lists in the `dirb` folder &mdash; `common.txt`.
+I am using one of the many built-in *Kali* word lists in the `dirb` folder &mdash; `common.txt`.
 Run the following command.

 ```
 dirb https://<TARGET_IP> /usr/share/wordlists/dirb/common.txt